 Bridging the Gap

-Unfortunately, many industry leaders still believe that there is a substantial gap between what retailers need, as opposed to what the solution providers believe they want.
+Unfortunately, many industry leaders still believe that there is a substantial gap between what retailers need and what solution providers believe they want.
 This was a common theme echoed by the retail practitioners.

-“I am continuously amazed at how little solution providers know about our business and the complexity of what loss prevention professionals deal with every day,” says one.
+“I am continuously amazed at how little solution providers know about our business and the complexity of what loss prevention professionals deal with every day,” said one.

-“Solution providers are in general still trying to sell old technology and not spending enough time on integrating technologies to impact future trends,” offers another.
+“Solution providers are in general still trying to sell old technology and not spending enough time on integrating technologies to impact future trends,” offered another.

-“We are often presented with solutions that don’t fit the current issues we face,” states still another retailer.
+“We are often presented with solutions that don’t fit the current issues we face,” stated still another retailer.

 As one might expect, there is another side to the discussion.
 Many of the solution providers surveyed feel that there needs to be progress made on both sides of the table in the development of collaborative partnerships.
 Like any relationship, it takes effort by both parties.

-“We choose how we approach relationships,” says one solution provider.
+“We choose how we approach relationships,” said one solution provider.
 “We should look at everyone with a sense of value.
 Treating providers as partners [versus simply sales people] is the most important step.”

 “If retail loss prevention teams and technology buyers are more open, then their problems may get solved faster and more creatively.
-Collaboration is a healthier approach,” suggests another.
+Collaboration is a healthier approach,” suggested another.